Date: 23rd July 2013

 Location: Maldon, Essex

-My sixteenth stadium of 2013 was on Tuesday 23rd July 2013 at the Wallace Binder Stadium in Maldon, Essex.
+My sixteenth ground of 2013 was on Tuesday 23rd July 2013 at the Wallace Binder Stadium in Maldon, Essex.
 The match was Maldon & Tiptree vs. Enfield 1893 in a friendly game.

 The Wallace Binder Stadium sits on the south-east corner of the town of Maldon.
 The nearest railway station is Hatfield Peverel, around 6 miles to the north-west of the ground.
 Maldon Town moved into the venue in 1994 and when they merged with Tiptree United in 2010 it became home of Maldon & Tiptree FC.